Chemistry in Everyday life - Notes, Topics, Formula, Books, FAQs

 (iii) Disinfectants

 • Antifertility drugs: Antifertility drugs were developed for the control of the population.
-These drugs contain the mixture of synthetic estrogen and progesterone.
+These drugs contain a mixture of synthetic estrogen and progesterone.
 Norethindrone and ethynylestradiol are the two most widely used antifertility drugs.

 Chemicals in food

-• Artificial sweetening agents: Artificial sweeteners are used in place of traditional sweeteners to provide control to calories but still have the sweet taste.
+• Artificial sweetening agents: Artificial sweeteners are used in place of traditional sweeteners to provide control to calories but still have a sweet taste.
 Traditional sweeteners like sucrose are sweet in taste but they add to the calorific value which is not recommended especially for diabetic patients.
 Some majorly used artificial sweeteners are aspartame, alitame, saccharin, sucralose, etc.

-• Food preservatives: Food preservatives are those substances that are used for preserving the food from any kind of spoilage.
+• Food preservatives: Food preservatives are those substances that are used for preserving food from any kind of spoilage.
 Some of the most commonly used food preservatives include sodium benzoate, sugar, table salt, salts of propanoic acid, etc.

 Cleansing agents